 Delete photos from iCloud using Photos on Mac

 If you need more iCloud storage space, you can upgrade your iCloud storage plan.
-See Buy more iCloud storage.
+See Upgrade to iCloud+.
 If you don’t want to upgrade your plan, you can delete some photos from iCloud to free up storage space.
 Here’s a simple way to make copies and then delete photos from iCloud using Photos on your Mac.

 Make copies of the photos you want to delete